devops329/devops/instruction/owaspTop10/owaspTop10.md

 - [OWASP Top Ten](https://owasp.org/www-project-top-ten/)
 - [MITRE CWE Top 25](https://cwe.mitre.org/top25/index.html)

 The Open worldwide application security project (OWASP) compiles a list of the top ten security concerns for the software application industry.
 This list serves as an excellent educational tool to help software engineers understand and prevent the most common software development security failures.
-Here is a summery of the current list.
+Here is a summary of the current list.

 | Position | Name                                       | Description                                                              | Examples                                                                                                                                                                     |
 | -------- | ------------------------------------------ | ------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |